ADGEfficiency/nem-data/readme.md

 # nem-data

-A simple command line tool to access Australian National Energy Market (NEM) data provided by the Australian Energy Market Operator (AEMO).
+A simple Python command line tool to access Australian National Energy Market (NEM) data provided by the Australian Energy Market Operator (AEMO).

-For more background on this project read the [project page on Climate Code]().
+The tool aims to supply the most useful data only - see [A hackers guide to AEMO & NEM data](https://adgefficiency.com/hackers-aemo/) for more on the data provided by AEMO about the NEM.

+It is designed to access historical data, for use by researchers & data scientists.

 ## Setup